agentsoz/evac-eval/SEMmodelsOverview.md

 * Every node is either an injection-node or an exit-node, and not both.
 * The in-flow at an injection-node is sub-divided into specified *subflows*, one for each exit-node that has been assigned to that injection-node.

+## History of versions of the model

+* SEM1 models water-flow and can be implemented as fast code, but its monotonic-flow assumption means congestion does not arise; hence SEM1 can't realistically model traffic-flow.
+* SEM2 introduces a non-monotonic hump-shaped flow-function in which flow rises then falls with increasing density; congestion can thereby arise.
+But having only one variable ("pressure-head") per node overly restricts the allowable flow-configurations, that is, the model disallows reasonable sets of flows.
+* SEM3 makes use of established models of traffic-flow dynamics, in which free uncongested flow propagates downstream and bottleneck-induced congestion propagates upstream.
+Once all downstream-propagating flow-wavefronts have departed at the exit-nodes, the resulting flows yield a static solution.
+The simplifying assumption is made that congested flow propagates all the way to the injection-nodes, which leads to plausible results only on simple networks.
+* SEM4, which with hindsight should perhaps be called SEM3.1, generalises SEM3 to more-complex networks.
+The hope was that its time-dependent outputs would closely approximate those of the ABM, but the model and implementation are complex, and the implementation is thus far incomplete and would require optimisation to provide acceptable running-time.
+* SEM5 was motivated by the need for a model that is not too complex and has a fast implementation; an inherently static model seemed likely to satisfy these requirements, so the maximum-flow model was chosen for computation of flows.
+A link is considered congested if its flow is close to its capacity.
+* Dhirendra Singh created SEM6 ("MaxFlowSEM"? might still need a name), introducing the context of bush-fire evacuation by defining the injection- and exit-nodes with reference to the fire's perimeter, population distribution within and just outside the perimeter, and the highest-capacity links near aggregated subsets of population.

 ## Comparison of versions of the model

 Model | Why currently fails | Advantages | Drawbacks | Improvements (if any) needed to make model work